Tools for Social Change: Race and Justice Clinic

 What can lawyers do?

-The clinic responds to the systemic issues that have resulted in an increasingly disproportionate number of minority youth being excluded from school and pushed into the juvenile justice system.
+The clinic responds to the systemic issues that have resulted in an increasingly disproportionate number of minority youth being excluded from school and pushed into the juvenile and adult criminal justice systems.

-- Locking youth up: In King County, African American youth are 9 times as likely as white youth to be confined in detention or a youth prison.
+- Locking youth up: In King County, African American youth are 9 times as likely as white youth to be confined in the youth jail.

 - Educational Equity: Currently, 5 school districts in Washington (including the Seattle School District) are being investigated by the Department of Education Office of Civil Rights for discriminatory practices related to school discipline and treatment of English Language Learners.

-The Race and Justice Clinic addresses race in the justice system through multi-forum advocacy focusing on disparities for youth of color in the juvenile justice and education systems.
+The Race and Justice Clinic addresses race in the justice system through multi-forum advocacy focusing on disparities for youth of color in the juvenile justice, adult criminal justice and education systems.
 Students and faculty work together to choose intervention points: